-‘Sports Illustrated’ Bombshell Olivia Brower Dons Daisy Dukes For A Car Wash
+‘Sports Illustrated’ Bombshell Olivia Brower Sports Daisy Dukes For A Car Wash

 Sports Illustrated bombshell Olivia Brower certainly knows how to send pulses racing.
 After all, it’s part of the reason that the stunner can boast over 314,000 followers on Instagram.

-However, know she is doing it at a different setting: at the carwash.
-The California beauty stunned while wearing a red tank top and daisy duke shorts while she held a hose for the occasion.
+However, now she is doing it at a different setting: at the car wash.
+The California beauty stunned while wearing a red tank top and Daisy Duke shorts while she held a hose for the occasion.

-The red tank top has trendy thick straps, and a square neckline that is sure to flatter her cleavage in the best way possible.
+The red tank top has trendy thick straps and a square neckline that is sure to flatter her cleavage in the best way possible.
 The color of the shirt makes her golden tan glow.
 The faded denim shorts are fashionably high-cut, showing off her slim waist and hourglass figure.

 She styled her hair in a sensible ponytail and wore little — if any — makeup, letting her natural beauty shine through.

 In one hand, Olivia holds a hose that has water spraying out of it.
-Behind her is a grey sedan and some houses that appear to be scenes from a classic California street.
+Behind her is a gray sedan and some houses that appear to be scenes from a classic California street.

 The shot earned nearly 12,000 likes and over 100 glowing comments.